gguilherme42/gguilherme42/README.md

 Here are some ideas to get you started -->

 - 🔭 I’m currently working at Capgemini as a backend developer
-- 🌱 I’m currently learning Python and TDD...
+- 🌱 I’m currently learning about programming..
 - 💬 Ask me about whatever you want...
 - 📫 How to reach me: